Crasha/room-defence-system/README.md

 cd pi-facerec-box
 git reset --hard 10f7f29ba08695c5b6ef79ff2b87503303350644
 ```
 The "git reset" command will ensure you get the particular version (commit) that has been used (the latest commit at the time of writing).
-If at any point you want to get the very latest version of Toni's project, use "git pull".
+If at any point you want to get the very latest version of Tony's project, use "git pull".

 You are now ready to follow [Tony DiCola's instructions](https://learn.adafruit.com/raspberry-pi-face-recognition-treasure-box/software) for building and installing the required software.
 I built, installed and used OpenCV v2.4.10 successfully in my room-defence-system.

-Follow Toni's OpenCV training and configuration guide.
+Follow Tony's OpenCV training and configuration guide.
 You can alter pi-facerec-box/config.py to change BUTTON_PIN from 25 to a more appropriate value (BUTTON_PIN = 2 allowed the user-panel button in my setup to be used to trigger training runs)
 I also altered the POSITIVE_THRESHOLD value (to 3300.0) in order to make recognition of positive faces more likely.